Hostile Work Environment Lawyers

 What is Hostile Work Environment Harassment?

-Hostile work environment harassment occurs when an employee is either subject to or experiences, observes or is forced to work in a workplace where employees are referred to or treated differently from other employees in the same or similar circumstance (what the law calls “similarly situated employees”), because of a “protected” characteristic such as race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status.
+Hostile work environment harassment occurs when an employee is either subject to or experiences, observes or is forced to work in a workplace where employees are referred to or treated differently from other employees in the same or similar circumstance (what the law calls “similarly situated employees”), because of a “protected” characteristic such as race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation/sexual preference, or military and veteran status.
 Hostile work environment harassment in the workplace can occur in a variety of circumstances.
 Some examples of conduct may lead to unlawful harassment are slurs, offensive jokes, references or pictures, unwanted advances, touching, assaults or threats, derogatory comments or name-calling, and intimidation.
 When this conduct becomes so severe or pervasive that it creates a “hostile work environment” then an employer may be found liable under FEHA or applicable Federal law.

 For hostile work environment harassment to be unlawful under California law, it must be based on a “protected characteristic.”
 Under California’s Fair Employment and Housing Act (FEHA), “protected characteristics” include: